 National Resource Network's Peer Activity

 Peer learning is a key component of the National Resource Network’s approach to working with cities.
-Local leaders tackling similar challenges have a lot to learn from each other; to help facilitate exchanges between communities, the Network researched best practices in peer activity and solicited feedback from cities already engaged with the Network.
+Local leaders tackling similar challenges have a lot to learn from each other; to help facilitate exchanges between communities, the Network researched best practices in peer activity when we launched in 2014 and solicited feedback from our first partner cities.

 A central and highly successful component of the Network’s peer activity has been an annual peer convening that brings together leaders from the cities with which the Network has partnered to share successes, challenges, and lessons learned.
 Cities have typically sent two high-ranking city government officials and a third participant from a local foundation, anchor institution, chamber of commerce, or other key partner to each convening; this model has proven very successful in moving cities toward action on ideas generated at the convening.